OffCourse/offcourse-documentation/source/content/marketing/Courses/course-html-css-js.html.md

 Dive into the essentials of building an interactive web application.
 Through an 8-week curriculum of the best hand picked resources, you will learn about using HTML, CSS and JavaScript.

 (Link to MailChimp - forthcoming)

+This course is also available with coaching.
+For more information, take a look at our barter bootcamp.